If you would like to apply for a place at the Preschool or Nursery, contact the school office or complete our online application.

 In addition, Year 1 have a national phonics assessment in June.

 There is no set afternoon play, breaks are taken as classes require.

 The swimming pool will be open for as much of the year as possible.
 The school provides a qualified swimming instructor.
-The children in Reception to Year 6 have weekly sessions from Spring half term to Autumn half term.
+Children in Reception to Year 6 have weekly sessions from Spring half term to Autumn half term.
 Nursery children have water confidence lessons from summer half term (end of May).
-There is no cost to parents for this wonderful opportunity.All children need a hat, costume (no bikinis or tankinis), trunks, towel and may choose to bring goggles as well).
-We also recommend crocs or flip flops for walking to the pool.
+There is no cost to parents for this wonderful opportunity.All children need a hat, costume (no bikinis or tankinis), trunks, towel and may choose to bring goggles as well.
+We also recommend crocs or flip flops for walking between the changing room and pool.